-“If they’re making money mainly by collecting gobs of personal data, I think you have a right to be worried”, - Tim Cook about the Facebook reaction on privacy changes in iOS14.
+“If they’re making money mainly by collecting gobs of personal data, I think you have a right to be worried”, - Tim Cook about the Facebook’s reaction on privacy changes in iOS14.

 The Sign-In button to people’s favourite digital services via Facebook or Google complements their data-harvesting empires.
 In return for internet users’ convenience to have a seamless experience without time-consuming Sign-up forms, people pay with another violation of privacy.
-Cambridge Analytica can be the case how it was being used.
+Cambridge Analytica can be the case of how it was being used.
 This vulnerability feeds the tycoons’ appetite with a significant scope of data from internet user’s life.
 On the other hand, such Sign-In techniques spray the user’s email via the internet.
-Finally, email addresses are used as another identificator to scoop up the knowledge about people behind their backs.
+Finally, email addresses are used as another static identificator to scoop up the knowledge about people behind their backs.

 AI growing power

-Companies are becoming more data driven nowadays.
+Companies are becoming more data-driven nowadays.
 Margrethe Vestager, the Executive VP of the European Commission already named the triopoly (Google, Facebook, and Amazon) as the digital gatekeepers and declared the clear objective to prevent their domination.
 Meanwhile, for businesses’ survival they need the path to required information about customers.
 Despite the decreased availability of personal data in the post-GDPR world, there are multiple grey areas with various techniques to get ‘analytical’ data about people’s behaviour.
 Some of these methods are based on matching fragmented databases relying on machine learning algorithms and available static identifiers.
 It’s uneasy to control which source of data has been used to feed those machine algorithms.
 Therefore, computing power is used against people’s privacy.
-Moreover, there are reputable global brands that have additional income from indirect selling of people’s data while painting a pretty picture of selling sheer ‘analytics’ based on consumers’ data.